Should the Ford Motor Company have kept the Edsel alive?

 “There are more than a few industry observers who remain convinced that the Edsel would have made it if the company had just hung in there,” Bonsall wrote.
 “Instead, Ford Motor Company turned a potential silk purse into a certain sow’s ear and let it go down in the record books as the greatest automotive marketing disaster of all time.
 Persistence would have involved risk and some pain, but hardly more pain than that caused by the actual fiasco” (2002, p.
 204).

-As a case in point, Bonsall argued that the Edsel might have survived if it had been kept in production long enough for the Comet to be introduced later in the 1960 model year.
-The larger version of the compact Falcon had originally been planned to be offered as a junior Edsel.
+Bonsall argued that the Edsel might have been successful if it had been kept alive long enough for the Comet to be introduced later in the 1960 model year.
+The larger version of the compact Falcon had originally been planned to as a junior Edsel.

-Whether one agrees with Bonsall’s take may depend upon whether you think that 1) the Edsel brand was indeed salvageable and 2) whether Ford would have benefitted from having two premium-priced brands as the U.S. marketplace evolved over the next few decades.
+Whether you agree with Bonsall’s take may depend upon whether you think that 1) the Edsel brand was salvageable and 2) whether Ford needed two premium-priced brands.
 What do you think?

 Share your reactions to this post with a comment below or a note to the editor.